weihan007LOO/mysampahhero007/README.md

+# MySampahHero Project

+MySampahHero is an intelligent waste management system designed to improve collection efficiency and support sustainable urban living.
+By combining computer vision and system integration, the solution enables real-time monitoring of bin capacity and smarter waste logistics.

-# BinX Storage Level YOLO Project
+## BinX Storage Level YOLO Roboflow Project

 This repository contains the YOLO object detection project for **BinX Storage Level**, which detects waste items using images and videos.
 The model is trained using a dataset hosted on [Roboflow](https://roboflow.com).